 - We will observe complete confidentiality when required or asked to do so by the Board, especially regarding matters concerning individual staff or students. - We will exercise the greatest prudence if a discussion of a potentially contentious issue affecting the Trust or school arises outside of the Board. - I understand that all Trustees have a duty not to discuss any item of Trustees' business outside the meeting. - I understand that if a director is found in breach of his or her duty of confidentiality to the Trust, school, staff or to the pupils, the Board can decide to remove the Director.

+, tadition any, and in action and in action to another and interest

-Additionally, the Trust requires Trustees to observe the Nolan Principles for conduct in public life (Appendix 1)
+for conduct in public life (Appendix 1)

 Signed:

-Name:

 Date: